-Water quality and operations are regulated by the U.S. Environmental Protection Agency (EPA) and the Wisconsin Department of Natural Resources (DNR), and the Wisconsin Department of Health Services.
-Rates are regulated by the PSC.
+Water quality is regulated by the U.S. Environmental Protection Agency (EPA), the Wisconsin Department of Natural Resources (DNR), and the Wisconsin Department of Health Services (DHS).